 The Holden Arboretum formed its first police department in 1974, but it wasn’t until 1999 that it was fully commissioned under the laws of the state of Ohio.
 The role of the department is to provide services that ensure the proper stewardship of our unique natural areas and collections, which are located in two counties and five jurisdictions.
 The police department also oversees the safety of Holden employees, volunteers, guests and the general public.

-The Holden Arboretum Police Department (HAPD) is led by a full-time chief of police, who is supported by one full-time and three part-time officers.
+The Holden Arboretum Police Department (HAPD) is led by a full-time chief of police, who is supported by one full-time and four part-time officers.
 With full law enforcement authority granted by state law under Ohio Revised Code 1702.80, the Department follows policies and procedures mutually agreed upon with the surrounding jurisdictions.

 |David Frank, Police Chief|